 President Bush hosted Russian President Vladimir Putin yesterday at the Bush family estate in Maine.
-Katrina vanden Heuvel of The Nation magazine and MIT professor and former Pentagon advisor Theodore Postol address the growing rift over U.S. plans for a so-called "missile defense" system in Eastern Europe, which some see as a direct threat to Iran. [includes rush transcript]
+Katrina vanden Heuvel of The Nation magazine and MIT professor and former Pentagon adviser Theodore Postol address the growing rift over U.S. plans for a so-called "missile defense" system in eastern Europe, which some see as a direct threat to Iran. [includes rush transcript]

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: President Bush met with Russian President Vladimir Putin at the Bush family compound in Kennebunkport, Maine yesterday.
-The twenty-four-hour visit was intended to cool heightening tensions in US-Russian relations.
+AMY GOODMAN: President Bush met with Russian President Vladimir Putin at the Bush family compound in Kennebunkport, Maine, yesterday.
+The 24-hour visit was intended to cool heightening tensions in U.S.-Russian relations.
 Topping the agenda, White House plans to build a missile defense system in Central Europe, Iran’s nuclear program, independence for Kosovo and contrasting views on democracy.
 After a morning fishing trip with Bush’s father, the two presidents emerged to address reporters.

 PRESIDENT GEORGE W. BUSH: Through the course of our relationship, there had been times when we’ve agreed on issues and there’s been times where we haven’t agreed on issues.
 But one thing I found about Vladimir Putin is that he is consistent, transparent, honest, and is an easy man to discuss, you know, our opportunities and problems with.

 AMY GOODMAN: President Putin, the only world leader invited by Bush to stay with him at the main oceanfront estate, said the two leaders are seeking to resolve their differences.
 He thanked Bush for his hospitality.